 Andrew Goldsworthy is an outdoor environmentalist artist who uses nature as influence for his unique creations.
 Your child can use leaves and grasses to create inspired outdoor installation art in celebration of Earth Day.
 All he needs is the great outdoors and some creativity!

-- Now your child can think about color as well as texture while finished his nature creation.
-Invite him to think about using complimentary colors next to each other so textures really pop!
-Complimentary colors are colors located across from each other on the color wheel, such as red and green!
+Now your child can think about color as well as texture while finishing his nature creation.
+Invite him to think about using complementary colors next to each other so textures really pop!
+Complementary colors are colors located across from each other on the color wheel, like the colors red and green.

-- Andy Goldsworthy takes a picture of his finished outdoor instillations to preserve them forever.
-Offer your child a camera to take several pictures of his finished outdoor instillation so that when the wind blows or it rains, he will always have a memory of his Earth Day Andy Goldsworthy inspired creation!
+Andy Goldsworthy takes a picture of his finished outdoor installations to preserve them forever.
+Offer your child a camera to take several pictures of his finished outdoor installation so that when the wind blows, the rain starts falling, or animals disturb his all natural installation in some way, he will always have a memory of his Andy Goldsworthy inspired creation!

 Sarah Lipoff has a K-12 Art Education degree and enjoys working with kids of all ages.